HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 - **POST Method with Forms:**
   - Form data is sent in the **entity body**.
   - The URL remains shorter.
-  - **Emoji Insight:** One is like scribbling your request on the outside of an envelope, and the other is tucking it inside! ✏️📨
+  - **Under the hood** One is like scribbling your request on the outside of an envelope, and the other is tucking it inside! ✏️📨

 ---